wanx-troopers/wanx-troopers.github.io/svi.md

 > Q: How does svi dance is  suppose to be used btw ?
 > A: with UniAnimate

+> Q: svi-dance is an addition to unianimate and not a replacement?
+> A: it just makes the extension [unianimate] better

 ## Practice

 Rought sketch of a workflow: [link](workflows/wanvideo_480p_I2V_SVI-shot_test.json).